• Skip to primary navigation

 How to Cook Wild Rice

 Wild rice cooks for a long time to absorb enough liquid to become tender.
-The cook time can anywhere from 45 minutes to over an hour, depending on the amount being cooked, the pot used, etc.
+The cook time can be anywhere from 45 minutes to over an hour, depending on the amount being cooked, the pot used, etc.

 You can use almost any liquid to cook the rice.
 I usually use stock.
 It’s especially good with mushroom stock but you can use any vegetable, meat or chicken broth (or stock) to add flavor.
 Here's my cooking method: